dweger-scripts/Uninstall-Teamviewer/README.md

 `C:\temp\Uninstall-Teamviewer.ps1 -Uninstall; $Logs = get-item C:\temp\TeamViewerUninstallLog* ; Get-content $Logs[-1] -Tail 1`

 *This will run the script in Uninstall mode, then pull the last line of the newest log file (which should show the success or failure of the uninstall process.*

+## Kaseya VSA Procedure

+Use the xml file to import a pre-built Kaseya procedure to run this script.

+You will be prompted for the switch when you run the procedure.

+The procedure will output the last line of the log file to a custom column named "Procedure Output".
+If you do not have this you will either need to create it or change the column that gets updated.

 ## Logging
 This script will create a log file in C:\temp\ folder.
 The log file will have the date and time in the name.